suhailabdaz/suhailabdaz/README.md

 - **React.js:** Proficient in frontend development using React.js.
 - **Microservices:** Experienced in designing and building microservices-based applications.
 - **Docker:** Skilled in containerizing applications and managing containerized environments using Docker.
-- **Kubernetes:** Proficient in orchestrating and managing containerized applications using Kubernetes for scalable and efficient deployments.
+- **Kubernetes:** Proficient in orchestrating and managing containerized applications using Kubernetes.
+- **Git:** Experienced in version control and collaborative development workflows using Git for efficient code management and branching strategies.
 - **UI/UX:** Skilled in creating intuitive and visually appealing user interfaces.
 - **AWS Cloud:** Knowledgeable in deploying and managing applications on Amazon Web Services.
 - **Testing:** Experienced in implementing testing strategies for reliable software.